 They are part of a global community of PBL teachers who are sharing project ideas, online learning hints, and even entire projects through social media and other platforms (check out the #PBLChat on Twitter right now just to see one example of what I mean).

 One such platform is PBLWorks, which has a gold mine of resources – much of it free! – for any grade level or curricular area.
-PBLWorks has even tailored their well-known Gold Standard PBL 101 workshop to model what excellent PBL instruction looks like in a virtual setting It also just recently launched an affordable Project Designer that combines an interactive planning tool with over 70 projects in one place.
+PBLWorks has even tailored their well-known Gold Standard PBL 101 workshop to model what excellent PBL instruction looks like in a virtual setting.
 How cool is that?!

 Still not convinced?
 Let me share a brief interaction I had as part of a recent virtual PBL 101 workshop, to inspire you to reconsider.